Talking to Your Child About Diabetes

-Infants and toddlers don't understand why they need to have shots or get their fingers or toes poked.
+Infants and toddlers don't understand why they need to have shots or get their fingers poked.
 To help, try to make blood sugar testing and giving insulin part of your child's daily routine, like diaper changes or going down for a nap.
 Perform diabetes care quickly and gently, in a soothing manner, and reassure your child with calming words afterward.

 Preschoolers still rely on parents for their diabetes care.
 Explain diabetes-related tasks in simple terms.
 Parents can also help them feel some sense of control by letting kids tell them where they'd prefer to have their insulin injection and which finger to use for a blood glucose test.

 Kids in grade school through middle school should be learning how to take on some of their diabetes care, but still need parental involvement.
 Be supportive, but don't push as your child gradually takes on self-care responsibilities.
-Your doctor or diabetes health care team can guide you regarding which tasks are appropriate at each stage.
+Your doctor or diabetes health care team can guide you on which tasks are appropriate at each stage.

 As kids grow, they become more interested in doing things independently and more sensitive about seeming different from their peers.
 Offer praise whenever your child assumes a new self-care responsibility, but be understanding of temporary setbacks — which can be especially common when kids feel stressed.
-Avoid being overprotective and reinforce the goal and expectation that kids with diabetes can do anything that kids without diabetes can do.
+Avoid being overprotective, and reinforce the expectation that kids with diabetes can do anything that kids without diabetes can do.
 Also discuss how having your child take responsibility for diabetes can make it easier to go to fun events like parties and sleepovers.

 Teens may make poor decisions regarding their diabetes care because of peer pressure, the fear of being different from their friends, and a feeling of invincibility.
-It's important to talk about drugs, alcohol, sexuality, and other issues with your teen and how they could affect the diabetes and overall health.
+It's important to talk about drugs, alcohol, sexuality, and other issues with your teen and how they could affect their diabetes and overall health.
 There is a fine line between offering support and lecturing, so express your concerns in a caring manner.

 For kids of any age, finding a support group can help them connect with other kids with diabetes so they'll feel less different.